AlexeyDate/YOLOv2/README.md

 `--multiscale_off`          (states: disable multi-scale training)

-After training, mAP will be calculated on the train dataloader and the test dataloader.
+* After training, mAP will be calculated on the train dataloader and the test dataloader.

-You can change the thresholds in `train.py`.
+**Note**: You can change the thresholds in `train.py`.

 ## Inference
 On video: